saha-raj/tipping-points-climate/src/content/content.md

 The modern climate exists in a moderate intermediate state, maintained in large part by the stabilizing role of the climate-biosphere system.

+## Snowball and Hothouse Earths

+More than once in Earth's history, the planet was likely completely covered in ice.
+These are the so-called *Snowball Earth* events that happened during the late Proterozoic and early Cambrian periods, between 700 and 600 million years ago.

+There were also extended *Hothouse Earth* periods, characterized by high greenhouse gas concentrations, high temperatures, and little to no ice on the surface.

+There are several hypotheses for what caused these events and the research is ongoing.
+However, regardless of the chain of physical processes that led to these events, they ultimately involved the climate system reaching a *tipping point*.

 ## A pale blue dot

 To simplify the enormously complex climate system, let's first zoom far out into space from where the Earth only appears as a *pale blue dot*.